John M. Patterson

 A staunch segregationist, he was his state's attorney general from 1955 to 1959.
 Patterson, with the support of the Ku Klux Klan, won the Governorship of Alabama in 1958.
 His turbulent tenure as governor was roiled by numerous civil rights protests and a long-running extramarital affair with Tina Sawyer, a mother-of-two who would eventually become his third wife.

 From the late 1970s through the 1980s, Patterson taught American government at Troy State University.
-During part of this time, George Wallace, Jr. was an administrator at the school.
+During this time, George Wallace, Jr. was an administrator at the school.
 During the same time, former California Superintendent of Public Instruction Max Rafferty headed the education department.
 In 1984, Patterson was appointed to the Alabama Court of Criminal Appeals, where he remained until his retirement in 1997.
 In 2003, Patterson was the presiding judge over former Chief Justice Roy Moore's appeal against his removal from the Alabama Supreme Court.
 A documentary film entitled In the Wake of the Assassins on Patterson was completed in 2007.
 An authorized biography of Patterson entitled Nobody, but the People was published in 2008 by New South Books.

 Patterson endorsed Barack Obama in the 2008 presidential election.
-On the day before Obama was sworn in, Patterson said that during his era, support for integrating the public schools was a political non-starter in Alabama: When I became governor, there were 14 of us running for governor that time, and all 14 of us were outspoken for segregation in the public schools...And if you had been perceived not to have been strong for that, you would not have won...I regret that, but I could not do anything about it but live with it.
+On the day before Obama was sworn in, Patterson said that during his era, support for integrating the public schools was a political non-starter in Alabama: When I became governor, there were 14 of us running for governor that time, and all 14 of us were outspoken for segregation in the public schools...And if you had been perceived not to have been strong for that, you would not have won...I regret that, but I could not do anything about it, but I lived with it.

 John Patterson died on June 4, 2021